Regulators in the Arithmetic of Function Fields: Introduction

-Classically, Hodge structures arising from motives naturally carry an involution called {\it the infinite Frobenius} which is obtained functorially from the action of the complex conjugation.
-We suggest the following function field counterpart: \begin{Definition*}[\ref{def:infinite-frob}] An {\it infinite Frobenius} for $\underline{H}$ is a $\KI$-linear continuous representation $\phi:G_\infty\to \End_{\KI}(H)$, $H$ carrying the discrete topology, such that for all $\sigma\in G_\infty$,
+Classically, Hodge structures arising from motives naturally carry an involution, called \emph{the infinite Frobenius}, obtained functorially from the action of complex conjugation.
+We propose the following function field counterpart: \begin{Definition*}[\ref{def:infinite-frob}, Infinite Frobenius] An \emph{infinite Frobenius} for $\underline{H}$ is a $\KI$-linear continuous representation $\phi:G_\infty\to \End_{\KI}(H)$, where $H$ carries the discrete topology, such that for all $\sigma\in G_\infty$,

 preserves the Hodge-Pink lattice $\fq_H$.
 We denote by $\HPk^+$ the category of pairs $(\underline{H},\phi_H)$ where $\underline{H}$ is an Hodge-Pink structure and $\phi_H$ is an infinite Frobenius for $\underline{H}$. \end{Definition*}